-You can choose from the following options when deciding who can add you as a friend.
+You can choose from the following options when deciding who can send your teen a friend request.

-If you don’t want your teen to be open to ANY requests, you can deselect all three options.
-However, your teen can still send out requests to other people.
+If you don’t want your teen to receive ANY friend requests, you can deselect all three options.
+However, your teen can still send out friend requests to other people.

-To block someone, they can simply click on their @username and select Block.
+To block someone, they can simply right-click on their @username and select Block.

-If your teen has blocked a user but they create a new account to try and contact them, please report the user to the Trust & Safety team.
+If your teen has blocked a user but that user creates a new account to try and contact them, please report the user to the Trust & Safety team.
 You can learn more about how to do this at this link.

 If you or your teen would like to delete your teen’s Discord account, please follow the steps described in this article.
 Please note that we are unable to delete an account by request from someone other than the account owner.